 The simplest solution is to use only public domain and copyright-free images, including things like photos that you take yourself.

-- Project Gutenberg is a good example to follow.
+- Project Gutenberg is a good business model to follow.

 - Copyright for Collage Artists, another artist’s opinions.

-- Copyright Term and the Public Domain in the United States, my favorite resource.
+- Copyright Term and the Public Domain in the United States, easily my favorite resource.